 Gaining facility with the data-forms used.

 Team-building and cross-training.
-Learning to provide help to those with less-developed skills learning to ask others to do the same for us
+Learning to provide help to those with less-developed skills; learning to ask others to do the same for us

 Developing an environment of respectful communication between all